0atman/noboilerplate/scripts/38-autism.md

 ---
 audience: People with autism, undiagnosed people questioning things, parents of children with autism
 ---

 ## Todo
-- [ ] unmasking autism devon price
-- [ ] just because masking becomes automatic doesn't mean it isn't exhausting
-- [ ] the label gives you permission to feel the way you feel
-- [ ] a diagnosis gives you more confidence in telling people
-- [ ] scientific method
-- [ ] we give it a name because names have power
-- [ ]

 ---

 - [ ] Autism starry logo

 notes:

 # Introduction: The Autism Constellation

 Hi friends, my name is Tris and this is No Boilerplate, focusing on fast, technical videos.